KVGandikota/robustness-low-dose-ct/README.md

 # Getting started
 Follow the [instructions](https://github.com/oterobaguer/dip-ct-benchmark/blob/master/instructions.txt) in the original repository to install astra toolbox, odl and dival

-Additionally [download](https://drive.google.com/drive/folders/1jHIqpt6DdFWdilm6qPs_ukC4QM-O960r?usp=sharing) for check points, matrices and data needed.
+Additionally [download](https://drive.google.com/drive/folders/1jHIqpt6DdFWdilm6qPs_ukC4QM-O960r?usp=sharing) for check points, matrices.

 For localized attacks you need the checkpoint for robustly trained classifier.
 Place it in dliplib/

 Experiments with iradonmap need precomputed coord_mat matrix.
 Placed it in dliplib/reconstructors/

 The pretrained checkpoint for iradonmap is to be placed in dliplib/utils/weights/

+[Download]() data samples with nodule positions for localized attacks.

+More datasamples for testing can be generated following data generation in [lodopab ref](https://github.com/jleuschn/lodopab_tech_ref), and obtaining nodule positions using pylidc and dicom reader.
+Note that this requires downloading the LIDC-IDRI dataset.